 2. Alibaba

 China-based Alibaba is a large global wholesale marketplace offering a huge range of products, including apparel.
-Clothing categories span men’s, women’s, children’s, baby, plus size, petite, and more.
+Clothing categories span men’s, women’s, children’s, baby, plus size clothing, petite, and more.
 Some suppliers offer bulk used clothing if you’re starting a thrift store business.

 Many of Alibaba’s suppliers specialize in international sales, so you can filter products based on both supplier country/region and countries/regions the supplier has previously exported to.
 You can also filter by certifications like OEKO-TEX.